Leonard Bernstein Fellowship

 - Performance opportunities.
 Performance is the essential component of the Leonard Bernstein Fellowship.
 Fellows will have special opportunities to showcase their creative work in the acoustically superb 200-seat Slosberg Recital Hall and in community outreach events.
-In addition, Fellows are invited to participate in any of the Music Department ensembles, including the University Chorus, Chamber Singers, the Brandeis-Wellesley Orchestra, Wind Ensemble, Jazz Ensemble, Improv Collective, Early Music Ensemble, Chamber Music Ensembles, and Fafali: Music and Dance of Ghana.
+In addition, vocal Fellows will participate in the Music Department vocal ensembles and will be assigned solos.
+Instrumental Fellows are invited to participate in any of the Music Department ensembles, including the Brandeis-Wellesley Orchestra, Wind Ensemble, Jazz Ensemble, Improv Collective, Early Music Ensemble, Chamber Music Ensembles, Fafali: Music and Dance of Ghana, University Chorus, and Chamber Singers.

-- Music Department Offerings.
-The Brandeis Music Department offers a full range of courses in music history, music composition and theory, and performance, and it offers unique opportunities in electronic music composition, improvisation, and world music.
-It also offers many opportunities for students to interact with extraordinary visiting musicians and scholars.
+- Music Department offering.
+The Brandeis Music Department provides a full range of courses in music history, music theory, composition, and performance, and it offers unique opportunities in electronic music composition, jazz ensemble, improvisation, and world music.
+It also offers many opportunities for students to interact with distinguished visiting musicians and scholars.

-Four semesters of Music Department ensemble performance (in addition to LBF Chamber Music performance)
+- Instrumentalists: Four semesters of performance in a Music Department ensemble (in addition to LBF chamber ensemble performance)